 Strange outwitting the gentleman and figuring out a way to perceive faeries by temporarily removing his own sanity.

 Vinuculus facing the gentleman and his own death with cool dignity.

-Strange's last appearance, striding off into the darkness [[spoiler intending to travel the many worlds and use his curse to intimidate magical opponents on his journey.]]
+Strange's last appearance, striding off into the darkness and intending to travel the many worlds to use his curse to intimidate magical opponents on his journey.

 The BBC's portrayal of the book's iconic magical scenes, such as the Miracle of York and Horse Sand.
 They're all strikingly impressive considering their budget, with Horse Sand being especially praised.